Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-From the point of view of the user interface, the support variable 'words' is just a detail.
-The main thing is that the user interface remembers the *set of words* that have been entered before.
-The set is a clear distinct "concept" or an abstraction.
-Distinct concepts like this are all potential objects: when we notice that we have an abstraction like this in our code, we can think about separating the concept into a class of its own.
+From the perspective of the user interface, the variable 'words' that we created earlier is merely a technical detail.
+What's more important is that the interface maintains a record of the *set of words* that the user has already entered.
+This set represents a distinct concept or abstraction, and it suggests that we can create an object to encapsulate this functionality.
+Whenever we encounter a clear abstraction like this, it's often useful to consider separating it into its own class.

 ### Word set

-Let's make a class called 'WordSet'.
+Let's make a class called `WordSet`.
 After implementing the class, the user interface's start method looks like this:

 ```java
 while (true) {